 - 1 cup panko bread crumbs

 - Fill a deep pot with water and salt.
-Bring to a boil and drop the green beans.
+Bring to a boil over medium-high heat, and add the green beans.
 Blanch for 4-5 minutes.
-Remove them immediately and add them in a bowl of ice water.
-This will stop the cooking and they will retain the nice green color.
-Drain and set aside.
+Remove the green beans immediately, and transfer them to a bowl of ice water.
+Drain and set aside.2 pounds green beans